top of page

 Allyson Allen uses traditional materials to create unique, dimensional textile art, quilts, dolls, and handmade books.
 She is a multiple California Arts Council grant award recipient, twice nominated for NEA National Heritage Fellowship consideration, and has been recognized for three decades as an award-winning Master African American Quilt and Doll Artist by the state of California.
 The characteristics of her unique, original story quilts are considered information art.
 Her quilts combine art, craft, research, original design,history, and culture in traditional and contemporary pieces exemplifying a cross-disciplinary approach to quilt making.
 Allen's work often references American history, social issues, African folklore, or Black history.
 Many of her quilts are created specifically for storytelling presentations.
 Her handmade quilted journals usually incorporate recycled materials, fabric, and stitched paper elements.

 Lisa Alvarez was born in Los Angeles and came to Orange County as a grad student earning an MFA in fiction at UC Irvine.
 Her essays, stories and poems have appeared in Air/Light, Borderlands: Texas Poetry Review, Huizache, [Pank], Santa Monica Review and elsewhere, including Santa Ana Literary Association’s Year in Poetry series and Breath of Fire’s COVID Monologues.
 Her work has been included in anthologies such as Sudden Fiction Latino: Short-Short Stories from the United States and Latin America.
 She has herself edited three anthologies, including Orange County: A Literary Field Guide and most recently, Why to These Rocks: Fifty Years of Poetry from the Community of Writers, both from Heyday.
 For nearly 30 years she has been a professor of English at Irvine Valley College, where she teaches writing and literature and co-directs the Puente program.
 During the summers she co-directs the workshops at the Community of Writers in the High Sierra.
+Her debut fiction collection, Some Final Beauty and Other Stories, arrives from the University of Nevada Press in August 2025.

 Shannon Anderson is a lifelong resident of Orange County and graduate student of American Studies at Cal State Fullerton.
 She has served a Co-Editor-in-Chief of her department’s student-run journal, The American Papers, and worked as a grad assistant for the National Endowment for the Humanities’ “Mapping the Gay Guides” project.
 Shannon currently manages social media for the book A People’s Guide to Orange County.
 At present, she is in the process of writing her thesis about the public memory surrounding the Bernal house in Fullerton.